 Inventory, cs : 0

-O'Henry peaches are available in the late summer months.
+O'Henry peaches are available in the late summer through early fall.

 Recipes that include O'Henry Peaches.
 One is easiest, three is harder.